Difference Between HDMI and DisplayPort

 Displayport refers to a digital display interface that primarily serves to connect a video source to a display device.
 Some devices compatible with DisplayPort are USB and computer monitors.

-Displayport has been standardized by Video Electronics Standard Association.
-There are numerous manufacturers of the DisplayPort.
+Video Electronics Standard Association has standardized Displayport.
+There are numerous manufacturers of DisplayPort.

 The objective of DisplayPort is to replace FPD-link, VGA, and Digital Visual Interface.
 A unique feature of DisplayPort is its reliance on packetized data transmission.

 As a result, DisplayPort allows the use of internal and external display connections.
-The DisplayPort protocol is derived from micro-packets that allow the merger of clock signals with data streams.
+The DisplayPort protocol is derived from micro-packets allowing clock signals to be merged with data streams.

 The range of the video signal path varies from six to sixteen bits per colour channel.
 The signal protocol employed by DisplayPort is the LVDS signal protocol.

-Displayport offers the multi-stream transport feature.
+Displayport offers a multi-stream transport feature.
 The features allow the simultaneous processing of several independent displays into a single stream.

 In addition, DisplayPort offers the High Dynamic Range feature to the users.
 A prominent advantage of DisplayPort is the expansion of the standard with several data types.